danielmuthama/Implementation-of-K-means-Algorithm/README.md

  > Gif Simulation Explaining K- means

  <img align="" alt="Visual Studio Code" width="350px" src="https://miro.medium.com/max/480/0*f9HcysjkU6XyM1hb.gif" />

- > How to choose value of the value of K if isn't given:
+ > NB: How to choose the value of K if isn't given:

 Some instances where the number of clusters are not well known.
 Therefore when choosing the value for K, we have to use the elbow method.
 Where, you choose a different number of clusters and start plotting the within-cluster distance to the centroid.

 ###### Elbow method illustration